-However, a book by Clarence Rook named Hooligan Nights, which was published in 1899, gives some helpful evidence.
-Mr Rook claimed that the word derives from a Patrick Hooligan, a small-time bouncer and thief, who lived in the Borough, on the south side of the river.
+It may be that a real family Hooligan contributed to the popularity of the term in Southwark at this time.
+Clarence Rook’s book of 1899, Hooligan Nights, mentioned a Patrick Hooligan, a bouncer and small-time thief who lived in the Borough.
 With his family and a small gang of followers he frequented the Lamb and Flag public house in Southwark.
 Hooligan murdered a policeman, was put away for life and died in prison.
 Another writer, Earnest Weekley, said in his Romance of Words in 1912: “The original Hooligans were a spirited Irish family of that name whose proceedings enlivened the drab monotony of life in Southwark about fourteen years ago”.
-It would seem from the other evidence that spirited and enlivened are euphemisms.
+The evidence is that spirited and enlivened are euphemisms.